ragupathy-v/AI-Document-Intelligence-RAG/README.md

 * Scanned/image-only PDFs require OCR, which is not currently implemented.
 * Chunking currently uses a fixed word-based approach.
 * FAISS storage is currently local.
-* Generated vector indexes are not persistent across ephemeral deployment environments.
+* Vector indexes and chunk storage depend on the deployment environment's local storage.
 * The current version does not yet maintain page-level source metadata.
 * Multi-user document isolation is not implemented yet.
+* Authentication is not currently implemented for application users.
+* The Lightning AI deployment may sleep when inactive.

+---

 ## 🎯 Project Goals